Education

 Conference Presentations

-“Ideology, Institutions, and Judicial Behavior in Federal Environmental Protections: An Empirical Study of U.S. Courts of Appeals” - International Society of Political Psychology (July 2025), Theme: Social Identity, Political Conflict, and the Future of Democracy, Section: Political Behavior, Participation, and Civic Engagement
+“Ideology, Institutions, and Environmental Protections: A Quantitative Analysis of Judicial Behavior in the U.S. Courts of Appeals” - International Society of Political Psychology (July 2025), Theme: Social Identity, Political Conflict, and the Future of Democracy, Section: Political Behavior, Participation, and Civic Engagement, Panel: Economic Anxiety, Judicial, and Political Behavior

-“Utopia vs. Uchronia: Social Movements on the Left & Right” - Alternative Futures and Popular Protest, Movements@Manchester (June 2025)
+“Utopia vs. Uchronia: Social Movements on the Left & Right” - Alternative Futures and Popular Protest, University of Manchester, Movements@Manchester (June 2025)

 “Haudenosaunee vs. Habermas: Indigenous Democratic Traditions and the Boundaries of Deliberative Democratic Theory” - New England Political Science Association (April 2025), Section: Political Theory, Panel: Individuality, Uniqueness, and Authenticity